phpearth/conduct/CODE_OF_CONDUCT.md

 **Private messaging**.
 Avoid sending commercial, support questions, or similar messages to community members over private messages.
 Harassing community members should be avoided at all costs.
-Contact and interact with people you don't know with some sense related to particular situation and respect user's privacy.
+Contact and interact with people you don't know with some sense related to the particular situation and respect user's privacy.

 ### Disrespecting staff members